 In the seat next to me on the Prague-bound flight is a Dane.
 And how do I know he’s a Dane, you ask?
 Well, maybe you’re not asking, but I’ll answer anyway.
 On the sleeve of his short camouflage KFOR shirt, above his left bulging biceps, is a Danish flag; white cross on a red background.
 I noticed him in Skopje airport when he walked past me, several times.
-He is tall, blond, and has the most beautiful blue eyes.
+He is tall, blond, and has eyes bluer than blue.

 When the stewardess offers sandwiches and cakes, I greedily grab mine.
-Gorgeous-eyed Dane declines.
+Gorgeous Dane declines.
 Probably on some designer, high-protein military diet or something.

 The airborne meal is an absolute disaster.
 But at least I’m no longer hungry.
 As I shake the little packet of sugar for my tea against the fold-up table, I strike too hard – and pretty soon sugar is added to the tasty mix on my attire.
 If I want a sugar high, I can now just lick my blouse.
 I peek carefully to my right.
 Is that a scornful look?
 ‘Cause I’m sure sugar in the tea is a strict no-no in KFOR diets.

 Instead he laughs, revealing strong pearly-white teeth that go nicely with the tanned face and those irresistible eyes, now glittering.
 “You remind me of my mum,” he says.
 “Gee, thanks!”
 Never mind the fact that I probably could be his mum.
 He looks all of what?
 20-something?
 I could be the mum of a 20-year-old.
 In fact, come to think of it, I am the mum of a 20-year-old.
 A 20-year-old girl who would die of embarrassment to see me now.
 I cherish the thought.

 “No, no,” he adds hurriedly when he sees my disdainful look.
 “I just mean, she is clumsy, too.”